anishj0shi/teched2019-ComCloud-CAA383/gcpbroker/README.md

 ![Deploy Resource](../assets/GCPBroker3.png)

-The secret will need to be populated by your instructor before you can use it.
-Download the [secret.yaml](secret.yaml) and then upload it to your instance by choosing the `Select` button and navigating to where you have it saved.
+The GCP Secret details will need to be populated by your instructor before you can use it.
+Download the [secret.yaml](secret.yaml).
+You have to replace the placeholder in the file.
+Important: `project-name` and `sa-key` need to be base64 encoded ([https://www.base64encode.org/](https://www.base64encode.org/)).
+Then upload the secret to your instance by choosing the `Select` button and navigating to where you have it saved.
 Choose the `Upload` button when complete.

 ![Secret Upload](../assets/GCPBroker4.png)